securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Newly-created custom checklist](/img/new-custom-checklist.png)

 Just like with the default checklists, you can tap on a custom checklist's items to mark them as completed.
-At the top of the page, a percentage shows how far you have gone.
+At the top of the page, a percentage indicates the number of items completed.

 ![Marking custom checklist](/img/custom-checklist-marked.png)